Ou-sy/OOP-Workshops/WS04/readme.md

 ## The SoccerTeam module
-Develop this module in two files named **soccerTeam.h** and **soccerTeam.cpp**.
-Create a structure named **soccerTeam** and the structure should have the following member variables (attributes) and member functions (method):
+Develop this module in two files named **SoccerTeam.h** and **SoccerTeam.cpp**.
+Create a structure named **SoccerTeam** and the structure should have the following member variables (attributes) and member functions (method):
-First, define the following constant in the **soccerTeam** header file:
+First, define the following constant in the **SoccerTeam** header file:
 ```
 const int MAX_FOUL = 4; //maximum number of fouls
 ```
 #### member variables(attributes)
-The struct soccerTeam should have the following member variables:
+The struct SoccerTeam should have the following member variables:

 ```C++
     char m_teamName[41];// a statically allocated Cstring with size 41.
 Remember, name could be